 - Any faculty member may submit a written request to the dean that their teaching be weighted more heavily.
 Weightings may be adjusted still further with the approval of the department chair and dean, especially in years where expectations in one area are especially high, and such adjustments encouraged for clinical-track faculty whose duties may carry the expectation of particular kinds of effort. - In all cases, faculty may elaborate in narrative form on the activities listed in this report, whether to provide significant detail, context, or other pertinent information.
-Adopting a narrative-only approach is also allowed. - Faculty may include in their narrative how the pandemic has had an impact on their time and productivity.
+Adopting a narrative-only approach is also allowed.
+Please upload a PDF of your narrative in the Additional Teaching, Creative/Professional Activities and Research, and/or Service sections, respectively - Faculty may include in their narrative how the pandemic has had an impact on their time and productivity.

-As a reminder, faculty who do not submit a FAR (except in the cases of P&T and medical leaves), will not be considered for a merit increase.
+As a friendly reminder, faculty who do not submit a FAR (except in the cases of P&T and medical leaves), will not be considered for a merit increase.